ragvendra3898/Retrieve_country_data/README.md

 # Step2
 After downloading miniconda create an virtual environment which is dedicated to your project so that your existing environment remain unchanged.

-First change the directory to the project directory where you have cloned the repository Use the following command to create a virtual environment named as "project_env" with the python version 3.11 conda create --name project_env python==3.11
+First change the directory to the project directory where you have cloned this repository Use the following command to create a virtual environment named as "project_env" with the python version 3.11 conda create --name project_env python==3.11

 this will create a new environment with latest python including pip

-To ensure that environment is successfully created or not run the following command and you will see the project_env conda info --envs
+To ensure that environment is successfully created or not, run the following command and you will see the project_env conda info --envs

 # Step3